leucos/ansible-tuto/step-2/README.md

 # Many hosts, same command

-Ok, the above stuff is fun, but we have node_s_ to manage.
+Ok, the above stuff is fun, but we have node__s__ to manage.
 Let's add few others in our inventory :

-    echo -e "host1.example.com\nhost2.example.com" >> ~/hosts
+    echo -e "host1.example.com\nhost2.example.com" >> hosts

 Now, if we want to know which Ubuntu version we have deployed on the nodes, it's pretty easy :